VeronicaOcampo/Project3/README.md

 - CMake (if building via CLion or the terminal)
 - C++17 support (used by team, recommended)
 - IDE, i.e. CLion (used by team)
-- The file should contain numeric price data in the second column.
 - Make sure to remove any headers or make sure the program skips it

   **Ensure that all the following files are in the same directory:**